 Assume responsibility for all equipment taken from the classroom.
 Return lost and found equipment to the school office.

 - Provo City School District Bullying Policy (English - Spanish)

 Student progress reports will be sent home quarterly.
 You may access current grades through Power School, via the district or school website.
 If you have questions about signing onto this system, please contact the school.

 Scooters, Roller Blades, Skate Boards, Bicycles and Toys

 Roller blades, skateboards and bikes are off limits on school grounds and in the building.
 Before entering onto school property, students need to remove roller blades, carry skateboards, and walk their bikes.
 All bicycles brought to school need to be properly stored in one of several bike racks provided by the school.
 We strongly recommend that students lock their bikes.

 Toys, including trading cards (Pokemon, etc.), playing cards and electronic equipment are not to be brought to school.
 They become a distraction to learning and are easily lost or misplaced.
 Students can bring bats, balls, mitts, and other athletic equipment, if they wish to do so.
 We strongly recommend labeling all items with your child's name.
 The school is not responsible for any items that are lost, stolen, or damaged.

 Parent Teacher conferences are held three times each year.
-The first two weeks of school we hold conferences to set expectations, establish goals and establish communication.
-During the school year, parent teacher conferences are held two more times in the fall and spring to discuss progress and whether or not students are mastering essential standards and skills.
+The first two weeks of school we hold conferences to set expectations, establish goals and facilitate communication.
+During the school year, parent teacher conferences are held two more times in the fall and winter to discuss progress and whether or not students are mastering essential standards and skills.

 All visitors, including parents, are required to check in at the office.
 If parents will be moving throughout the school or visiting a classroom, they are expected to wear a visitor’s pass until they check out in the main office.
 Please limit all visits that may interrupt the teacher or students.